fhunleth/muontrap/README.md

 [![Build Status](https://travis-ci.org/fhunleth/muontrap.svg?branch=master)](https://travis-ci.org/fhunleth/muontrap)
 [![Hex version](https://img.shields.io/hexpm/v/muontrap.svg "Hex version")](https://hex.pm/packages/muontrap)

---> Under active development - expect some API changes, but it's good enough for experimental use <--

 Keep programs, deamons, and applications launched from Erlang and Elixir contained and well-behaved.
 This lightweight library kills OS processes if the Elixir process running them crashes and if you're running on Linux, it can use